We are going to explore the difference between VTV vs VOO:

 Lastly, I think both VTV and VOO can have a place in a long-term investment portfolio.

-It’s important to consider costs and fees because they can add up in the long run.
+Considering costs and fees is essential because they can add up in the long run.

-You can purchase fractional shares for free with M1 Finance, and they give you the ability to buy VOO, VTV, and thousands of other stocks/ETFs.
+You can purchase fractional shares for free with M1 Finance, which allows you to buy VOO, VTV, and thousands of other stocks/ETFs.